vvv-school/vvv18-demo-team-orange/README.md

 ### Classification (Deep Learning)

 ### Kinematics
-In the kinematics lecture, we programmed iCub to reach a position in the cartesian space with his hand, and this point was retrieved from the triangulation of two points from images of both iCub cameras.
-In this case, we are not interested in reach a point, but to point to it using the index finger.
-We found out that this functionality is already implemented in the Actions Rendering Engine (ARE) module, a module combining multiple libraries and modules from the iCub repository that allows to execute some basic and complex actions.
-A fast test of this module starts by connecting to the module:
+In the kinematics lectur we programmed iCub to reach a position in the cartesian space with his hand.
+In particular, the point was retrieved from the triangulation of two points from images of both iCub cameras and the reference frame of the hand was positioned into the palm.
+In this case, we are not interested in reaching a point, but in pointing at it using the index finger, which represents now the new end-effector frame we want to control.
+We found out that this functionality is already implemented in the Actions Rendering Engine (ARE) module, a module combining multiple libraries and modules from the iCub repository that allows to execute both basic and complex actions.
+A fast test of this module starts by connecting it:

 - `$ yarp rpc /actionsRenderingEngine/cmd:io`

-to ask iCub to point to a far point, we use the function pfar and the coordinates of the point.
-This point is defined in the global frame of iCub:
+To ask iCub to point to a far point, we use the function *pfar(...)*, which takes in input the three coordinates of the point, defined in the global frame of iCub:

-- `>>pfar (-1.0 0.0 0.0)`
+- `$ pfar (-1.0 0.0 0.0)`

-iCub will try to point to the point and then comes back to the home position, when it finish, it sends an acknowledgment.
+iCub will point to the coordinates with the index and will also look to the specified point (!).
+Then he will come back to the home position and return an acknowledgment.

 ![make-it-point](/misc/iCubpoint.gif)